Koekelas/trains-of-the-west/README.md

 ![logo]

 Trains of the West is a multiplayer tycoon game in which you have to build a railway company in the wild west.
 The game client runs, without the need for plugins, inside the browser.
 Note that this game is far from finished.
-It may not be playable or it may even crash and burn.
+It may not be playable, it may even crash and burn.

 [![title screen]][title screen full][![terrain with tracks]][terrain with tracks full]